 The camera has a 3.5mm microphone input and a 3.5mm headphones jack.
 It also incorporates Bluetooth, NFC, and Wi-Fi connectivity.
 This feature enables you to connect your camera to your smartphone via the Sony PlayMemories Mobile App.

 This also allows you to transfer images and videos to your smart devices for social sharing.
 You can also use your smartphone as a wireless remote control.

 - The rolling shutter is well-controlled

 - It has excellent battery life that can take all-day shooting at 650 shots per charge

 - Excellent low-light performance for any low-light situations/scenarios

 - 4K videos at 24 fps / 30 fps

 - Has a limited 8-bit capture internal or external recording

-The Sony A7 III is the best capable 4K camera suitable for semi-professional vloggers and YouTubers out there because of its chart-topping video quality, autofocus accuracy, wide dynamic range, and low-light capabilities.
+The Sony A7 III probably is one of the best capable 4K cameras suitable for semi-professional vloggers and YouTubers out there because of its chart-topping video quality, autofocus accuracy, wide dynamic range, and low-light capabilities.
 Combined with fantastic video and image quality and reliable AF makes this camera impossible to ignore for vloggers and video content creators.

 Also, it is featured with a fast phase-detect AF as well as its superb build quality, making it a great packed camera suited for video content creators and vloggers.